Materials that may contain ASbestos

 Old, used drywall

 - Used drywall from a renovation or demolition with signs of mud, joint compound, tape, paint or textured finishes MUST first be tested for presence of asbestos.
-This includes used drywall from newer buildings.
+This includes used drywall from newer buildings or anything that has been up on a wall.

 - Before starting works, contact a qualified company that tests for asbestos.
 Costs depend on how fast you want the test results, and range from approximately $70 to $100 per sample.

 If testing shows no asbestos (“Not Detected”)

 - Bring the drywall to Sechelt Landfill or Pender Harbour Transfer Station along with a copy of your certified test results within 6 months of testing.

 - Pay the disposal fee for Gypsum.